devisis/sandras-kitchen/README.md

 I used an agile methodology when planning the project via the use of projects and issues.
 The latter used to create user stories which formed the main guide when building the project.

-As I am supplying a webapp for a food company I decided to use dark colours to makeup the background.
-I decided upon a gradient as I found it gave the background subtle character and allowed the images and forms to pop.
-The dark gradient brings the content to life and makes it the main attraction.

 CRUD functionality is everything when it comes to this webapp as user interaction is paramount.
 The user creates a booking then the webapp provides feedback and allows the user to read all the bookings they have made.
 The user has the option to update the booking details and if they do so choose, delete any bookings.

-The webapp tries its best to elimnate user error with the implementation of validation.
-The user is unable to make two reservations for the same day which in turn elimnates the ability to duplicate bookings.
+The webapp tries its best to eliminate user error with the implementation of validation.
+The user is unable to make two reservations for the same day which in turn eliminates the ability to duplicate bookings.
 The user is also forced to stick to constraints when selecting a time and date.

 ## External User Goal